Careers in Public History

 General Information about Working in Public History

 Careers for Students of History, a joint publication of the AHA, the NCPH, and the faculty and students of the Public History Program at the University of South Carolina, provides an overview of career options for professional historians.
-You may order the print edition, or consult the on-line edition.
+You may order the print edition, or consult the online version.

-The Chronicle of Higher Education regularly publishes first-person articles by PhDs employed or seeking employment outside academe and maintains an archive of articles on employment outside the academy.
-The Chronicle's web site also includes an excellent article on converting a CV to a resume.
+The Chronicle of Higher Education regularly publishes first-person articles by PhDs employed or seeking employment outside academe.

 Public History Resource Center includes employment information, web site reviews, interviews with public historians about their career path, and other resources.